Reconstruction era: Republicans split nationally: election of 1872

 As early as 1868, Supreme Court Chief Justice Salmon P. Chase, a leading Radical during the war, concluded that:

 By 1872, President Ulysses S. Grant had alienated large numbers of leading Republicans, including many Radicals, by the corruption of his administration and his use of federal soldiers to prop up Radical state regimes in the South.
 The opponents, called "Liberal Republicans", included founders of the party who expressed dismay that the party had succumbed to corruption.
 They were further wearied by the continued insurgent violence of Whites against Blacks in the South, especially around every election cycle, which demonstrated that the war was not over and changes were fragile.
 Leaders included editors of some of the nation's most powerful newspapers.
 Charles Sumner, embittered by the corruption of the Grant administration, joined the new party, which nominated editor Horace Greeley.
-The loosely-organized Democratic Party also supported Greeley.
+The loosely organized Democratic Party reluctantly endorsed Greeley and the Liberal Republican platform at their convention.

 Grant made up for the defections by new gains among Union veterans and by strong support from the "Stalwart" faction of his party (which depended on his patronage), and the Southern Republican Party.
 Grant won with 55.6% of the vote to Greeley's 43.8%.
 The Liberal Republican Party vanished and many former supporters—even former abolitionists—abandoned the cause of Reconstruction.